Emcoding15/AIDiary/README.md

 # AI Diary

-AI Diary is a modern, voice-first diary app.
+AI Diary is an AI-Powered, voice-first diary app.
 Instead of typing your thoughts like in a traditional journal, you simply speak—and the app records, transcribes, summarizes, and organizes your entries for you using advanced AI.
 Capture your day, ideas, or reflections hands-free, and let AI handle the rest.

 ## Features